martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 __Code Book__

-*The variables that correspond to each column found in "Week_4_output_table.txt" are as follows*
+*The variables that correspond to each column found in "Week_4_output_table.txt", in order of appearance, are as follows...*

 1) "Subject ID" - The unique identifier given to each of the 30 volunteers